roguewatt/via-framework/README.md

 | :--- | ---: | ---: | ---: |
 | 08:30 | 150 MW | 190 MW | 225 MW |

-The Forecast Schedule maps each output horizon to its Valid Time:
+The Forecast Period Mapping assigns each output horizon a forecast period, which determines its Valid Time relative to the sample's Reference Time:

 | Reference Time | Horizon | Valid Time | Solar Generation Forecast |
 | :--- | :--- | :--- | ---: |